uhray/mobile-boilerplate/README.md

 ```
 gulp lint   # lints
-gulp serve  # serves the www/ directory to be opening in browser
+gulp serve  # serves the www/ directory to be opened in browser
 gulp launch # launches phonegap and ios simulator
 gulp static # serves the static/ directory for static designing
 ```